Back in 2013, video was released for the first time on Instagram. Today, the platform—and every other social channel—is

 Users expect polished videos—high quality has become a social media standard.
 All types of companies have produced professional videos for social media with today’s accessible tools.

 There is so much budget-friendly software out there to build outstanding animated and live-action videos at a low cost.
 Here are a few tools to consider:

-- Vyond, a video creation platform that makes it possible to tell simple or complex stories with templates and animated characters that automatically lip-sync to your voice.
+- Vyond is a video creation platform that makes it possible to tell simple or complex stories with templates and animated characters that automatically lip-sync to your voice.

-- Shakr, a video maker for social media videos.
+- Shakr is a video maker for social media videos.

-- Soapbox by Wistia, a Chrome extension that seamlessly combines your webcam and screen recordings.
+- Soapbox by Wistia is a Chrome extension that seamlessly combines your webcam and screen recordings.

-- Animoto, a tool to quickly create photo slide shows with text.
+- Animoto is a tool to quickly create photo slide shows with text.

 Once viewers can rely on you to publish high-quality videos, they’ll keep coming back to your social media channels for more.